bprovanbessell/SATfeatPy/documentation/features.md

 Scale free structure - power law distribution.
-Estimation computed by method of Maximum likelihood Modularity(Q) of VIG (louvain method) fractal dimensions of VIC and CVIG
+Estimation computed by method of Maximum likelihood Modularity(Q) of VIG (louvain method) fractal dimensions of VIC and CVIG - How to estimate/calculate it

 ###Extra Notes on aggregation and statistical references
 - Coefficient of variation (variation coefficient in paper):